SirGoodenough/HA_Blueprints/Scripts/tts_google_translate_say_message_script.md

+This Script Blueprint uses Google_translate_say to send the message.
+This is the default TTS in Home Assistant.

 ## :arrow_down: Get Started

 Updates will be published on my [GIT repository ](https://github.com/SirGoodenough/HA_Blueprints) with the rest of my Home Assistant Blueprint collection.